Bardin08/Bardin08/README.md

 ## 👋 Hi, I'm Vladyslav Bardin

-I am a software engineer with a Bachelor’s degree in Computer Science.
-My expertise spans designing and enhancing sophisticated tools, focusing on scalable distributed systems, backend architecture, and AI platforms.
-I actively contribute to the tech community as a mentor, events speaker, and consultant.
+Hi, I’m Vladyslav Bardin, a results-driven Senior Software Engineer with extensive experience in backend development, scalable systems, and leading engineering teams.
+My passion lies in delivering impactful solutions and fostering collaboration to achieve exceptional results.

 ### 🌱 What I Do and What I've Done: